Impermanent environmental projects:

 ‘The gilded orchard’

-Portland stones: This came about when I was researching chesil beach stones. how the stones are large at the Portland end of the beach and gradually get smaller as you travel down the beach to West Bay.
+Portland stones: This came about when I was researching chesil beach stones and how stones are moved along the coast by longshore drift.
+The stones are large at the Portland end of the beach and gradually get smaller as you travel down the beach to West Bay.
 It is said that the smugglers, on a moonless night could tell where they were on the beach by feeling the size of the pebbles.
-I dont know how true that is but the diversity of type is what inspired me to make this while at the Portland end of the beach.
+I don’t know how true that is but the diversity stones is what inspired me to make this while at the Portland end of the beach.

 Below: a mole hill, worm and autumn leaves, which I shaped into a sun flower.

 Sometimes the act of making can be very spontaneous, like below.
 While walking on the beach there was lots of sticks that had been washed up by the tide.
-There was a dog playing by the sea and the correllation between dog and stick was too prevalent to ignore.
+There was a dog playing by the sea and the correlation between dog and stick was too much to ignore.
 Also, as I placed the sticks, I was aware of the depth of field I was generating:

 Struck by the wind blown autumn leaves and the whiteness of the sky.
 Here I’m simply catching the autumn leaves on a washing line.